15 years of History

 March Sinclair Research ZX81 a pioneering British home computer goes on sale.

-July Race riots take place in Liverpool, London and various other cities.
+July Race riots take place in Liverpool, London & various other cities.

 Over 30-million people watch the Royal wedding live on tv.

-September British filling stations start selling fuel by the litre (instead of by the gallon).
+Sept.
+British filling stations start selling fuel by the litre.

-1982 April Falklands War begins as Argentina invades the Falkland Islands.
+1982 April Falklands War begins as Argentina invades Falkland Islands.

-May/June Pope John Paul II visits the UK, including a tour to the City of Cardiff.
+June Pope John Paul II visits the UK, including a tour of Cardiff.

-June UK wins Falklands war and regains control of the Islands.
+June UK wins Falklands war & regains control of the Islands.

 July British Rail train drivers go on 15-day strike.
-OAX 9F used on National Express routes.
+National Express coaches very busy.

-1983 January Seatbelt use for drivers and front seat passengers becomes mandatory.
+1983 Jan.
+Seatbelt use for drivers & front seat passengers becomes mandatory.

-March The Compact Disc (CD) goes on sale in the UK.
+March The Compact Disc (CD) goes on sale in UK.

 June Margaret Thatcher's Conservatives win a landslide victory in the General Election.